The Reality of the Cloud and Company Culture for Financial Services – Part 2

 The introduction of new technologies impacts workflow, changes the way your teams go about doing their jobs, and how they communicate with each other and customers.
 Your teams need to understand the day-to-day value of transformation, and they need to feel like part of the process.

-Preparing your teams for potentially radical culture changes are especially critical for financial services organizations, which have historically been hesitant to adopt new and innovative technologies due to the heavily regulated nature of the FinServ industry.
+Preparing your teams for potentially radical culture changes is especially critical for financial services organizations, which have historically been hesitant to adopt new and innovative technologies due to the heavily regulated nature of the FinServ industry.

 - Technical Preparedness: It’s common for IT teams to feel a loss of control due to cloud transformation.
 John Dodge of CIO has said that in-house IT can start feeling like a service broker without a sense of ownership.
 IT will confront a learning curve with interfaces, APIs, and provider management.
 Technical training and growth must be prioritized.

 - Skills Building: IT isn’t the only department that will have to acquire new skills.
 Technical skills are a given, and will be increasingly vital, but your team will likely also need to learn new project management skills and develop a keen understanding of the new realities of security and compliance in the cloud.